Raksha-Cloud/webapp_AWS/README.md

 ### Assignment 6:
 - Replaced ec2 ip address with domain name and auto directed all requests to port 3300
 - Created domain and sub domains added to route 53
-- created ses identity to send emails
+- created ses identity to send emails.